sourcegraph/cody/vscode/README.md

-# AI that uses your entire codebase as context
+# AI that uses your codebase as context

 [Cody](https://about.sourcegraph.com/cody?utm_source=marketplace.visualstudio.com&utm_medium=referral) is an AI coding assistant that helps you understand, write, and fix code faster.
 It uses advanced search to pull context from both local and remote codebases so that you can use context about APIs, symbols, and usage patterns from across your entire codebase at any scale, all from within VS Code.
 Plus, Cody Pro users can choose from the latest large language models—like GPT-4o and Claude 3 Opus—to customize Cody to their needs.